 Visit some of Budapest’s legendary ruin pubs and learn about their unique history and cultural significance.
 Along the way, you’ll get to know the area’s ubiquitous street art and see the best local designer shops in a small group with a local guide.

-Go beyond the sights in the guidebooks with our own handpicked places where you can experience that magical flow you’ll only find in Budapest.
+Go beyond the sights in the guidebooks with our own handpicked local tips where you can experience that magical flow you’ll only find in Budapest.

 Free sneak peek into our Ruin Bars and alternative spots tour